Justina Ireland: Dread Nation

 Her best-known novel, Dread Nation, is an alternate history set in 19th century U.S. In this timeline, the Civil War ends when zombies emerge from their graves at Gettysburg.
 The enslaved are then freed, but Black and Indigenous children are then trained to fight the undead and protect the nation.
 The main character, Jane McKeene, is a biracial teen sent to a prestigious combat school where she trains in hopes of being assigned to a wealthy white family.

 Dread Nation received largely positive reviews that praised Ireland for her skillful approach to dealing with difficult issues related to slavery and its legacy.
 Kirkus Reviews wrote, "With a shrewd, scythe-wielding protagonist of color, Dread Nation is an exciting must-read."
 School Library Journal, in their review, stated, "Ireland skillfully works in the different forms of enslavement, mental and physical, into a complex and engaging story" and declared that the novel is "A perfect blend of horrors real and imagined".
 Alex Brown of Tor.com wrote, "Dread Nation is the perfect example of why we need more diversity in the YA author pool.
 Only a Black American woman could write Dread Nation."

 Advocacy and activism

 Ireland is known as an outspoken advocate for diversifying YA literature.
-Lila Shapiro, in a 2018 article in New York magazine, called her "YA Twitter’s Leading Warrior."
+Lila Shapiro, in a 2018 article in New York, called her "YA Twitter’s Leading Warrior."
 She has been vocal about the need for more authors of color, and stories that feature characters of color in YA literature.

 Ireland is also the founder of Writing in the Margins, an organization that provides mentorship to writers from historically marginalized groups.

+Personal life

+Ireland is married and has a child.
+The family lives together in York, Pennsylvania.